Arrays, Linked Lists, Stacks, and Queues

 Applications

-Stacks appear throughout computer science:
+Stacks appear throughout Computer Science:

 - Function call stack.
 When a function is called, its local variables and return address are pushed onto the call stack.
 When it returns, they are popped.
 This is why recursive algorithms can overflow the stack with too many nested calls.